 Supporting Local: I love to support other women-owned businesses, so my assistants, web developer, and long-arm quilters (see below) are all women, and they are local as well.
 I also use a local printer for all my printed goods.

 Paper: In 2022, I ceased selling single copy paper-patterns from my site to reduce my participation in burning the fossil fuels used to move mail around the country.
-This also reduces my paper consumption for mailing materials (I re-use boxes and envelops wherever possible).
+This also reduces my paper consumption for mailing materials (I re-use boxes and envelopes wherever possible).

 I still sell paper patterns to shops via wholesale and distributors, so if you’re desperate for the paper copy, please ask your local quilt store to order one for you – I bet they’ll be thrilled to have your business!